-If your dentist prescribes a root canal, then you’re probably wondering what a root canal is — or if you do know, maybe you’re nervous about the procedure.
-No need to worry, though, because root canals are a safe and common procedure performed millions of times every year.
-According to the American Association of Endodontics , root canals are as routine as getting a filling, relatively painless, and extremely effective as treatment for a damaged or infected tooth.
-So what exactly is a root canal?
+If your dentist has prescribed a root canal, you're probably wondering what a root canal is; and if you already know, perhaps you’re nervous about the procedure.
+There's no need to worry, though: root canals are a safe and common procedure performed millions of times every year.
+According to the American Association of Endodontics, root canals are as routine as getting a filling, relatively painless, and extremely effective as treatment for a damaged or infected tooth.
+So, what exactly is a root canal?

-A root canal is a procedure, typically performed by an endodontist , to repair a damaged or infected tooth while still preserving the remaining healthy parts of the tooth.
-To perform the procedure, the damaged or infected tooth is left in place within the gum line while an endodontist thoroughly cleans the canal surrounding the tooth’s roots.
+A root canal is a procedure, typically performed by a dentist or endodontist, to repair a damaged or infected tooth while still preserving the remaining healthy parts of the tooth.
+To perform the procedure, the damaged or infected tooth is left in place within the gum line, while the dental professional thoroughly cleans the canal surrounding the tooth’s roots.

 Why You May Need a Root Canal

 You may need a root canal if you have a damaged or infected tooth that affects the dental pulp of the tooth.
-Dental pulp is the soft core at the center of a tooth that extends from the crown of the tooth (the visible top part) down to the tip of the roots deep within the gumline and extending to the jawbone.
-This dental pulp contains nerves, blood vessels and connective tissue, so when a tooth becomes damaged (by cracking or by cavity), bacteria can enter and damage the tooth’s health.
+Dental pulp is the soft core at the centre of a tooth that extends from the crown of the tooth (the visible top part) down to the tip of the roots deep within the gumline and extending to the jawbone.
+This dental pulp contains nerves, blood vessels and connective tissue; when a tooth becomes damaged (by cracking or by cavity), germs can enter and damage the tooth’s health.

-If this bacteria or decaying material is left untreated within the tooth, you run the risk of getting an infection or having a tooth abscess manifest.
-These symptoms can lead to pulp death, bone loss and a full loss of the tooth itself.
+If this situation is left untreated within the tooth, you run the risk of getting an infection or having a tooth abscess manifest.
+These symptoms can lead to pulp death, bone loss and the full loss of the tooth itself.
 Other symptoms that may indicate a need for a root canal are swelling around the face and neck, holes in the tooth (which cause toothaches, tooth pain and temperature sensitivity) or even gum swelling.

 Getting Started on Root Canal Treatment

-A dentist or endodontist (“endo” being the Greek word for “inside” and “odont” meaning “tooth”) typically performs root canals.
-Once they take dental X-rays to assess the damage to the tooth, they will administer a local anesthetic to the affected area to help suppress any feeling.
+A dentist or endodontist (endo being Greek for “inside” and odont meaning “tooth”) typically performs root canals.
+Once they take dental X-rays to assess the damage to the tooth, they usually administer a local anesthetic to the affected area to help suppress any feeling.
 To keep the tooth clean and dry during the procedure, dental specialists use a small, rubberlike sheet called a dental dam in the mouth.

 During the procedure, your dentist or endodontist will remove decay from the outer areas and then make an opening through the crown of the tooth.
 This is done so that the dentist or endodontist can access the dental pulp inside.
 Once the hole is made, the infected or diseased pulp is removed from the tooth.